conestack/cone.app/docs/source/ajax.rst

 ----------

 Using ``bdajax`` dispatching is supposed to be used for very general contracts.
-Often, it's faster or even required to provide a snippet of Javascript code doing something specific.
+Often, it's faster or even required to provide a snippet of JavaScript code doing something specific.

-To make custom JS work propably in combination with the dispatching system, define a "binder" function and register it in ``bdajax.binders``::
+To make custom JS work properly in combination with the dispatching system, define a "binder" function and register it in ``bdajax.binders``::

     (function($) {